List of Murdoch Mysteries characters: Dr. Julia Ogden

 In season 9, episode 10, Raised on Robbery, she and William briefly adopted a son, Roland, the orphaned son of the bank-robber couple.
 When Julia discovers the child's actual father is still alive, they reluctantly return Roland to his father.
 However, the experience with Roland encourages William and Julia to seriously consider adopting a child of their own.
 In season 11, episode 4 (The Canadian Patient), Julia meets a woman conducting research into fertility treatments, and offers herself as a potential test subject.
 In episode 11 ("Biffers and Blockers"), Julia reveals to William that the treatments have worked and she is pregnant.
 Julia suffers a miscarriage in the fourth month of her pregnancy (season 11, episode 17, "Shadows are Falling").
+She later becomes pregnant again and gives birth to a daughter, Susannah, named after Murdoch's late sister.
+Dr. Ogden's pregnancy in the series coincided with Hélène Joy's own pregnancy and was written into the show.

 Julia's father, Dr. Lionel Ogden, died in the season 7 finale.
 She has a younger sister, Ruby Ogden, who is a minor character in the series and a journalist, who often travels the world.

 Constable George Crabtree

 Murdoch's assistant, Constable Crabtree, is portrayed by Matthew MacFadzean in the TV movies and by Jonny Harris in the TV series.
 Although inexperienced at first and often comically naive, Crabtree frequently provides useful insights into cases and does much of the forensic legwork collecting evidence.

 In early seasons, Crabtree is eager, but has yet to master Murdoch's more advanced scientific skills.
 He is very loyal to Murdoch, willing to threaten one of Ogden's suitors when Murdoch asked him to investigate him; he also knows Murdoch's mannerisms rather well.
-While Brackenreid initially regards him as an idiot, over time, Crabtree and some of the other constables prove adept at learning Murdoch's methods (i.e. photography) and eventually gains Brackenreid's respect and the possibility of promotion to detective.
+While Brackenreid initially regards him as an idiot, over time, Crabtree and some of the other constables prove adept at learning Murdoch's methods (e.g. photography) and eventually gains Brackenreid's respect and the possibility of promotion to detective.

 Crabtree dates a number of women over the years, but the relationships tend to be doomed by circumstances.
 At the end of season 8 and the start of season 9, he proposes to Edna Brooks, but she learns she is not a widow—and then her husband is murdered.
 Fearing that Edna is guilty, Crabtree protects her by allowing himself to be prosecuted and convicted, via Nolo Contendere.
 Consequently, he is not promoted, but demoted to Constable Third Class, after Murdoch finds the real killer.

 Crabtree often has ideas for commercial uses for Murdoch's inventions.
 Murdoch usually dismisses them as absurd, but they often prefigure real successful products.
 Crabtree also aspires to be a mystery novelist.
 His first novel, The Curse of the Pharaohs, is published in season 5.
 (Concurrently with that season, Curse of the Lost Pharaohs also aired on Citytv.com as a mixed live action/animation web series dramatizing the plot of Crabtree's manuscript.)